 If you are in the same class as the person about whom you have a concern involving sexual misconduct, the Title IX Coordinator can assist you, working with the Dean of Students, your course instructors, and Records and Registration on class schedules, deadline extensions, or petitions for withdrawal from a class without a penalty.

-The UIS Title IX Coordinator will work with other administrators to assist students who have experienced sexual misconduct on or off campus, including while participating in an off-campus University-related program.
-If the alleged offender was another UIS student, that student is still subject to the UIS Title IX and Sexual Misconduct Policy for conduct occurring on or off-campus.
+The UIS Title IX Coordinator will work with other administrators to assist students who have experienced sexual misconduct on or off-campus, including while participating in an off-campus University-related program.
+If the alleged offender was another UIS student, that student is still subject to the UIS Sexual Misconduct Policy for conduct occurring on or off-campus.
 We encourage students to report all incidents of sexual misconduct involving other UIS students or employees, including faculty members, whether they occur on or off-campus, including in study abroad or other off-campus UIS-affiliated programs.